auth0/Auth0.Android/README.md

 ## Credentials Manager

 This library ships with two additional classes that help you manage the Credentials received during authentication.
-Depending on the minimum API level that your application is targeting you'd like to use a different implementation.
+Depending on the minimum API level that your application is targeting you may like to use a different implementation.

 ### Basic (Min API 15)